Most of us have been trained to aspire to more.

 I love having a home and don’t know how people travel indefinitely without one, but it’s a good question to ask.

 I work from home, and have found that around 110m² is a good fit for our 3 person family.
-If you’d have asked me how much space I needed while living in Australia, it probably would have been double that.
+If you’d have asked me how much space I needed while living in Australia, it probably would have been triple that.

 More space takes longer to heat or cool, costs more to do so, and puts strain on the environment.
 It’s more to maintain, more to clean and you need more furnishings to fill up the space.
 It doesn’t make a lot of sense.